jjjk123/Team1_Gene_Prioritization_GNN/README.md

 ### XGDAG

 We were not able to utilize the XGDAG GNN due to challenges in reproducing a functional environment for this tool, across systems from a Windows laptop to a Linux HPC.
 The provided Conda setups were not functional and we could not reesolve all dependencies.
-We requested the authores provide a containerized, platform-independent solution, with no response yet.
+We requested the authores provide a containerized, platform-independent solution, however, due to the time limitations of the hackathon created the Docker image ourselves and were able to run the tool.
+Sadly, spending the precious time on tool set up did not leave us an opportunity to test the tool and tune it to our needs.

 ### geneDRAGNN
 The list of the top 20 prioritized genes for Ataxia using the geneDRAGNN tool that was trained on LUAD